Joe Torsella: Retirement security

 In 2017, Torsella created the bipartisan Treasury Task Force on Private Sector Retirement Security to find ways to help the more than two million Pennsylvanians who do not have access to employee-sponsored retirement plans.
 The task force was charged with investigating the scale of the retirement crisis, cataloging solutions being enacted in surrounding states, and presenting options to empower Pennsylvanians to save for their retirement.

 In March 2019, Treasurer Torsella released the final report of the task force.
 It provides overviews of each hearing's testimonies, a breakdown of other states’ efforts to combat the retirement crisis, and final recommendations.

 Unclaimed property

 Treasurer Torsella increased efforts to return unclaimed property being held by Treasury—returning hundreds of millions of dollars since taking office.
 This includes $91,000 that was returned to Children's Hospital of Philadelphia (CHOP) in a partnership with Good Morning America.
 CHOP donated the returned funds to its Violence Prevention Initiative that spearheads anti-bullying programs in schools.

-The Pennsylvania Treasury Department holds billions of dollars in unclaimed property including dormant bank accounts, forgotten safe deposit boxes and uncashed checks.
-Treasury has a simple search tool to help as many Pennsylvanians as possible get back what is rightfully theirs.

 Torsella initiated an effort to return unclaimed or abandoned military decorations to veterans and their families.
 Treasury's vault holds hundreds of military awards and medals, including Purple Hearts and Bronze Stars.

 Torsella launched a dedicated database to search for lost military medals that may be held by Treasury for safekeeping.